Jtoosh/itc210/notes.md

 name=John+Doe&age=25&occupation=student
 ```

-The first line is called the **request line** which includes the HTTP method that is being used, and the path to the resource that method is being called on.
+The first line is called the **request line** which includes the HTTP method that is being used, and the path to the resource that method is being called on, as well as the query string with information, such as form responses.
 The next lines are the request headers, which are key-value pairs that give the server more information about the request.
 Then there is a blank line which separates the header from the body.
 The body contains the data that is being sent to the server.

 Example HTTP Response: